wycats/starbeam-historical/README.md

+> **This repo is here as a historical artifact.
+The up-to-date version of Starbeam is located at https://github.com/starbeamjs/starbeam**

+---

 Starbeam is a library for building reactive data systems that integrate natively with UI frameworks such as React, Vue, Svelte or Ember.